Franz von Bayern: Personal life and succession

 Franz has had a life partner since 1980, Thomas Greinwald, although they have never married.
 In August 2011, the duke appeared at Prince George Frederick of Prussia's wedding, accompanied by Greinwald and his first cousin once removed – and future heir – Prince Ludwig.
 He and Greinwald first appeared publicly as a couple in Munich in 2023.
 The heir presumptive to the headship of the House of Wittelsbach is his brother Max Emanuel Herzog in Bayern.
-Because Max has five daughters but no sons, he is followed in the Bavarian line of succession by his and Franz's first cousin (second cousin in the male line) Prince Luitpold and, in the next generation, by the latter's son Prince Ludwig of Bavaria (born 1982).
+Because Max has five daughters but no sons, he is followed in the Bavarian line of succession by his and Franz's first cousin (second cousin in the male line) Prince Luitpold, and in the next generation by the latter's son Ludwig (born 1982).

 Franz is a descendant of the House of Stuart.
 Were it not for the Act of Settlement 1701, Franz would be the successor to the English, Scottish, and Irish crowns of the Stuart kings.
 Franz's spokesman has, however, made it clear that this is a purely "hypothetical issue", "an entirely British question which does not concern him" and not a claim that he pursues.
-In his memoirs, Franz describes this claim to the British throne as a "charming historical curiosity."
+In his memoirs, Franz describes this claim to the British throne as a "charming historical curiosity", which he had first heard about on a trip to Scotland, to which his parents, who had never mentioned it, had sent him during his later school years.
+In the Royal Stuart Society, a toast was raised to the ″King over the Water″ in honor of his father, just as the Jacobites once did.
+Franz recounts: Charles, then Prince of Wales, "was often in Munich, and we were often teased about it.
+He responded with great wit."
+When Charles visited Franz at Nymphenburg Palace in 1987, reporters asked him about Franz's claim to the British throne.
+He jokingly replied that this claim was probably better than his own.

+While Franz′ brother Max Emanuel is the heir presumptive of both the Bavarian and Jacobite claims to a royal throne, the two lines of succession will diverge after him.
+This is because, according to Salic law, the Bavarian claims to the throne are inherited exclusively through the male line, whereas under British succession law, the Jacobite claim also passes to female descendants.
+This means that after Max Emanuel, his eldest daughter Sophie, Hereditary Princess of Liechtenstein, would be the heir to this claim, followed by her eldest son, Prince Joseph Wenzel of Liechtenstein, who is second in line to the Liechtenstein throne after his father.
+He would not be the first Jacobite pretender who reigns another country, but the first, since the Old Pretender in 1688, to be born on British soil (1995 in London).